Roasted salmon with a miso & orange glaze

 Instructions

-- Brush the salmon fillets (flesh side only) with a coating of marinade.
+- To make in advance, make the miso orange glaze and brush the salmon fillets (flesh side only) with a coating of the glaze.
 Cover and leave overnight (optional).

 - When the oven is at temperature, heat a non-stick frying pan or an ovenproof skillet to hot.
 Rub a little olive oil onto the skin of the salmon and season the fish with salt and pepper.
 Fry the fillets skin side down for about 3 – 4 minutes and until the skin is golden and crispy.

-- Brush a generous layer of glaze over each fillet and place the pan in the oven, or transfer the fillets onto a baking sheet lined with baking paper and roast for about 12- 15 minutes until cooked through.
-Brush the salmon with another layer of miso glaze about halfway through baking reserving any remaining sauce to serve.
+- Brush another generous layer of glaze over each fillet (flesh side) and place the pan in the oven (flesh side facing up), or transfer the fillets on to a baking sheet lined with baking paper and roast for about 12- 15 minutes until cooked through.
+Brush the salmon with another layer of miso glaze about halfway through baking, reserving any remaining sauce to serve.

 - Serving suggestion: French fries, sweet potato fries with lemon salt and a light salad such as fennel and radish with a lemon juice and olive oil